Configure Winter Weather Operations

 8. Click Start to start the real-time analytic.

-Update the Snow Route Status big data analytic
+Update the Winter Operations Analytics big data analytic

-Snow Route Status is a scheduled big data analytic and is configured with four different analytic pipelines and feature layer outputs to support near real-time route status updates, summarize material used (U.S. tons) and distance traveled (miles) by each vehicle, and store vehicle location history during active winter events.
+Winter Operations Analytics is a scheduled big data analytic and is configured with multiple analytic pipelines and feature layer outputs to support near real-time route status updates, summarizes distance traveled and material reports, and stores location track history for each vehicle and service records for each road during winter weather events.

 Note:

-• The second analytic pipeline summarizes the distance traveled (miles) by each vehicle during an event and associates the event start date with each record generated.
-This feature layer output is configured to retain data for one year before it is archived, meaning Velocity will maintain up to two years of your data.
+• The third analytic pipeline stores vehicle location history and associates the tracks with each event and phase.
+This feature layer output is configured to retain data for one year before it is archived, meaning ArcGIS Velocity will maintain up to two years of your data.

-• The fourth analytic pipeline summarizes the material used (US tons) by each vehicle during an event and associates the event start date with each record generated.
-This feature layer output is configured to retain data for one year before it is archived, meaning Velocity will maintain up to two years of your data
+• The fifth analytic pipeline summarizes each event and phase with material usage information for solids and liquids for each vehicle.
+Solid materials are measured in US tons, liquid materials are measured in gallons.
+This feature layer output is configured to retain data for one year before it is archived, meaning ArcGIS Velocity will maintain up to two years of your data.

 1. In the ArcGIS Velocity app, use the site menu and click Big Data Analytic.

-2. On the Big Data Analytics page, click the Edit button Edit for the Snow Route Status big data analytic.
+2. On the Big Data Analytics page, click the Edit button Edit for the Winter Operations Analytics big data analytic.

-5. Change the search context from ArcGIS to My Content, and then search for and select the VehicleTracks_UniqueID feature service.
+6. From the Select Layer step, ensure the search context is My Content, and then search for and select the wintervehicletracks_[UniqueID] feature service.

-Ensure that Feature Service is selected, not the map service of the same name.
+Ensure the Feature Service is selected, not the map service of the same name.

-9. Click Save to commit recent updates to the analytic.
+14. Click Save to commit updates to the analytic.

 Note: